Automattic/wp-calypso/docs/server-side-rendering.md

 ### I want to server-side render my components!

 Awesome!
-Have a look at the [Isomorphic Routing] docs to see how to achieve this.
-In addition, there are a couple of things you'll need to keep in mind: if your components need dynamic data, we'll need to cache; `renderToString` is synchronous, and will affect server response time; you should add a test to `server/pages/test/index.js` to make sure your code doesn't break; if you want to SSR something logged in, dependency nightmares will ensue.
+Have a look at the [Isomorphic Routing](isomorphic-routing.md) docs to see how to achieve this.
+In addition, there are a couple of things you'll need to keep in mind: if your components need dynamic data, we'll need to cache; `renderToString` is synchronous, and will affect server response time; you should add a test to your section that ensures that it can really be rendered with `renderToString`; if you want to SSR something logged in, dependency nightmares will ensue.

 Please ping @ehg, @mcsf, @ockham, or @seear if you're thinking of doing this, or if you have any questions. :)